-Steroids also put children at risk for weak or frail bones.
-Your RDN can review your child's diet to make sure they are getting enough vitamin D and calcium in their diet.
+Weakened muscles in Duchenne along with steroids put children at low bone density, or osteoporosis.
+Your RDN can review your child's diet to make sure they are getting enough vitamin D and calcium.
 Your neuromuscular team should check your child's vitamin D blood level yearly.
 If the vitamin D level is found to be low, or your child's diet is felt to be deficient in calcium, your RDN may advise supplements or increased levels in your child's diet.
 Vitamin D and calcium are both important to maintain strong bones and lessen your child's risk for fractures.